cmsdko/semseg/README.md

 func main() {
 	text := `The solar system consists of the Sun and the planets.
 A rocket journey to other planets takes a long time.
 The ocean covers most of the Earth's surface.
 Amazing creatures live in the depths of the ocean.`

-	// Configure the segmenter with a token limit. opts := semseg.Options{
+	opts := semseg.Options{
 		MaxTokens: 15,
 	}